Sara Button

 In the same week that Israel attacked Qatar and Syria, and continued its military occupation in Gaza, a trial began in Fort Worth for a Texas activist who allegedly spray-painted “Fuck Israel” on the wall of a nondenominational church.

 Raunaq Alam, 32, was charged with criminal mischief and a hate crime for the graffiti, which occurred at Euless’ Uncommon Church in March 2024.
-The jury rejected the hate crimes escalation that could have sent Alam to prison for up to 10 years, but it found Alam guilty of criminal mischief.
-Sentencing is set for later today.
+The jury rejected the hate crimes escalation that could have sent Alam to prison for up to 10 years, yet the jury found Alam guilty on the criminal mischief charge.
+While their verdict was to place Alam under community supervision, Judge Brian Bolton sent Alam to Tarrant County Jail for 180 days as part of the probation agreement.

 The trial was held at Tarrant County’s Tim Curry Criminal Justice Center, a daunting structure of sun-stained brick in downtown Fort Worth.
 On the first day, Alam’s defense attorney, Adwoa Asante, walked through a long eighth-floor hallway full of supporters and entered the courtroom wearing pink headphones that appeared to be blasting pump-up music.
 Asante was up against Lloyd Whelchel, a prosecutor typically assigned to death penalty cases.